AnasOsman1/UWB-Results/Experiment_Terrace/README.md

 ## UWB raw data collected in the Terrace during the evaluation of the UWB system again an RTK-GPS

-## The directory includes 3 experiments:
+## This directory includes 3 experiments:
 ``` bash
 ├── 8-shape
 │   ├── 01.csv